 The indulgence is plenary under the normal conditions: confession, communion, prayer for the Pope's intentions and freedom from attachment to all sin.

 To learn more about this beautiful feast day and the apparitions and to receive a free miraculous medal, go here.
-There is more information about this beautiful feast day here.
+Visit the Chapel of Our Lady of the Miraculous Medal at the official website.